ankeesler/Codespace/README.md

 	- ./gcomt commits all of your files for you to the local repository
 	- ./project now lets you choose compiled project language
 	- bug fixes (protecting against duplicates, code efficiency)

+1.1.2 - New project management tool - export
+	- ./export will export your completed project for you
+	- bug fixes (incorrect project naming)